fstark/macflim/README.md

 _The iPod introduction should have waited for MacFlim to be available_

-MacFlim brings movie playing abilities to most of the Macintosh familiy, namely:
+MacFlim brings movie playing abilities to the most popular members of the Macintosh familiy, namely:

 * Macintosh XL
 * Macintosh 128K